Introduction

 Lactisole has widely been used to improve taste in foods such as jellies, jams, and preserved fruit products containing large amounts of sugar.
 By adding lactisole in these products, it allows fruit flavors to come through due to the suppressing of sugar's sweetness.

-In the United States, lactisole is designated as GRAS by the Flavor and Extract Manufacturers Association (Fema number: 3773) and approved for use in food as flavouring agent up to 150ppm.
+As a food additive, lactisole is designated as GRAS (Generally Recognized as Safe) by the Flavor and Extract Manufacturers Association (FEMA number: 3773) and approved for use in food as flavouring agent up to 150 ppm.

 Chemical Information